-The City of Raleigh Public Utilities Department is dedicated to providing the best wastewater service for our customers while protecting the environment and maintaining public health, all at a reasonable cost.
-The sanitary sewer system has been collecting wastewater in the City of Raleigh since the 1890s.
-The system of today is much different from the system of the 1890s, which discharged directly into Walnut Creek and Crabtree Creek without any treatment process.
-The sanitary sewer system is comprised of approximately 2300 miles of sanitary sewer mains which convey the wastewater to one of three wastewater treatment plants.
-The system collects wastewater from approximately 180,000 customers in the City of Raleigh and the surrounding communities of Garner, Wake Forest, Rolesville, Knightdale, Wendell, and Zebulon.
-The population of this service area is near 530,000 people.
+Raleigh Water is dedicated to providing critical wastewater services that protect both the environment and public health.
+The original sanitary sewer system was constructed in downtown Raleigh during the 1890s, which discharged directly into Walnut Creek and Crabtree Creek without any treatment process.
+Today, the sanitary sewer system is comprised of approximately 2,500 miles of sanitary sewer mains and over 100 pump stations which convey wastewater to three resource recovery facilities.
+The system collects wastewater from approximately 200,000 sewer accounts in the City of Raleigh and the surrounding communities of Garner, Wake Forest, Rolesville, Knightdale, Wendell, and Zebulon.
+The population of this service area is near 600,000 people.

-The maintenance of the sanitary sewer system is critical to the operation of the sewer collection system and to ensure and secure public health for our customers.
-The maintenance of all of this system is the responsibility of the Operating Divisions in the Public Utilities Department.
-The sanitary sewer mains are primarily located underground and are connected by a series of manholes that are either at or slightly above ground level.
-In order to maintain the system, employees must be able to have access to the manholes.
+The maintenance of the sanitary sewer system is required to ensure that it operates properly and wastewater is not discharged to the environment.
+The maintenance of all of this system is conducted by the Sewer Maintenance Division of Raleigh Water.
+Sanitary sewer mains are primarily located underground and are connected by a series of manholes that are either at or slightly above ground level.
+In order to maintain the system, Raleigh Water staff must be able to have access to the manholes at all times.
 These manholes will either be located in public right-of-way or in easements on private property.
-Of the 2,300 miles of sanitary sewer, approximately 930 miles are located on private property in easements.
-Inadequate operation and maintenance of the sanitary sewer system can cause failures in the system, which result in sanitary sewer overflows.
-This operation and maintenance is protection of the capital investment that the community has made in its wastewater collection system, which extends its effective life cycle and reduces operational costs.
+Of the 2,500 miles of sanitary sewer, approximately 930 miles are located on private property in easements.
+Inadequate operation and maintenance of the sanitary sewer system can cause failures in the system, which result in sanitary sewer overflows (SSOs).

-What is a sanitary sewer easement and how do I know if one exists in my yard?
+What is a sanitary sewer easement and how do I know if one exists on my property?

 Easements are dedicated portions of private property dedicated for public use.
-In the case of sanitary sewer, the easement is where the sanitary sewer main is located on the property and it gives the City the right to access the property, which is required in the Sewer Collection System Operating Permit, to inspect and maintain the main.
+Sanitary sewer easements overlay the location of a sewer main on a property and provide the City right of access to the property for inspection and maintenance purposes, which is a requirement of the Sewer Collection System Operating Permit.
 They are developed at the time the utility is constructed or when a piece of property is subdivided for use.
-They are often shown on property surveys and descriptions of land such as a deed.
+Sewer easements are often shown on property surveys and descriptions of land such as a deed.

 Why must the City maintain these sanitary sewer mains in my yard?

-The City is required by state and federal law to prevent sanitary sewer overflows and in order to do so we must routinely inspect and clear the seer mains owned by the City.
-The City works hard to maintain and clean its 2300 miles of sewer each year, about 930 miles of which run through sanitary sewer easements on private property.
+The City is required by state and federal laws to prevent sanitary sewer overflows and regularly inspect and clear the sewer mains owned by the City.
+Sewer Maintenance staff work to maintain and clean a portion of the 2,500 miles of sewer line each year, about 930 miles of which run through sanitary sewer easements on private property.

 Why must the City cut trees and plants away from the easement?

-Trees and brush must be cut away from these areas to maintain access to the sewer line for maintenance work such as inspection and cleaning and it removes root materials from the proximity of the sewer mains.
-The clearing also allows the City to access, these areas with its equipment in the event of an emergency, saving time and cost, but most important is to minimize the amount of sewer that overflows and to mitigate any negative impact to the environment.
+Trees and brush must be cut away from these areas to maintain access to the sewer line for maintenance work such as inspection and cleaning.
+The clearing also allows the City to quickly access these areas with its equipment in the event of an emergency and minimize the impacts of a possible SSO.

 Will new plants and trees be replanted by the City?

-The City is not required to replace this vegetation and it hinders future access to the easement.
+Raleigh Water is not required to replace vegetation if it hinders future access to the easement.
 Upon clearing the easement the damaged areas will be re-graded and spread with mulch or sewn with grass seed.
 The easement will then be maintained as necessary to allow for continued access.